Once your family veterinarian has made a referral, click here for information about scheduling an appointment.

 After you check in with the receptionist, the doctor and their technician, will meet with you and your pet to perform a physical exam, obtain a complete medical history, and evaluate your pet’s condition.
 The doctor may also perform additional examinations or diagnostics in one of our diagnostic areas.

 At this point, our team will put together an assessment of your pet’s treatment options, plans and costs.
 The doctor and technicians will discuss this assessment with you, and together you will agree to a treatment plan for your pet.

 Patients are referred to GCVS by their family veterinarian.
 Typically your veterinarian will call or send us information collected on a referral form.
 The form will give us a brief history and describe your pet’s problem, as well as identify the appropriate specialty department to see your pet.
-Once your family veterinarian has made a referral, please call 713-341-9520 for Neurology, Surgery, Diagnostic Imaging (MRI, CT, ultrasound), Emergency, and Critical Care departments and 409-974-7558 for Internal Medicine, Dentistry & Oral Surgery, Medical Oncology, Dermatology & Allergy, Ophthalmology, Cardiology, Rehabilitation & Fitness, and Avian & Exotics.
-As Houston is still challenged with some limited phone lines, we also encourage you to email us at email@example.com.
+Once your family veterinarian has made a referral, please call 713-341-9520 for Neurology, and Avian & Exotics departments or 713-693-111 for all other departments.
+You can also email us at email@example.com.

 Or you can always email firstname.lastname@example.org.